tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

    *  A Post-Quantum X.509 Certificate using the Module-Lattice Digital Signature Algorithm (ML-DSA) is defined in
    {{?I-D.ietf-lamps-dilithium-certificates}}, and one using SLH-DSA is defined in {{?I-D.ietf-lamps-x509-slhdsa}}. {{?I-D.tls-westerbaan-mldsa}} discusses how ML-DSA is used for authentication in TLS 1.3, while {{?I-D.reddy-tls-slhdsa}} explains how
    SLH-DSA is used for authentication in TLS 1.3.
+The pros and cons of SLH-DSA in comparison with ML-DSA are discussed in Section 2 of {{?I-D.reddy-tls-slhdsa}}.

    *  A composite X.509 certificate is defined in {{?I-D.ietf-lamps-pq-composite-sigs}}.
 It defines Composite ML-DSA that is applicable to any application that would otherwise use ML-DSA, but wants the protection against breaks or catastrophic bugs in ML-DSA. {{!I-D.reddy-tls-composite-mldsa}} specifies how the Post-Quantum signature scheme ML-DSA, in combination with traditional algorithms RSA-PKCS#1v1.5,RSA-PSS, ECDSA, Ed25519, and Ed448 can be used for authentication in TLS 1.3.

-To decide whether and when to support a Post-Quantum Certificate (PQC) or a PQ/T hybrid scheme for client and server authentication, it is important to consider factors such as the frequency and duration of system upgrades, as well as the anticipated availability of CRQCs.
-Deployments that lack flexibility in enabling or disabling algorithms benefit from hybrid signatures combining a PQC algorithm with a traditional one.
-This approach avoids risks associated with fallback strategies, where delays in transitioning to PQC leave systems vulnerable to attacks.
-Hybrid signatures offer immediate protection against zero-day vulnerabilities and ensure resilience during the adoption of PQC, reducing exposure to unforeseen threats.
+To determine whether and when to support a PQC certificate or a PQ/T hybrid scheme for client and server authentication, several factors should be considered, including the frequency and duration of system upgrades and the anticipated timeline for the availability of CRQCs.
+Deployments with limited flexibility to enable or disable algorithms benefit from hybrid signatures that combine a PQC algorithm with a traditional one.
+This approach mitigates risks associated with fallback strategies, where delays in transitioning to PQC leave systems exposed to attacks.

+Hybrid signatures provide immediate protection against zero-day vulnerabilities and enhance resilience during the adoption of PQC, reducing exposure to unforeseen threats.
+For example, Telecom networks, which already handle high-throughput data, are better positioned to manage the overhead of larger PQC keys and signatures, enabling earlier adoption of PQC signature algorithms.
+Additionally, their centralized infrastructure, fewer entities involved, and closer relationships with vendors make it easier to coordinate, implement, and deploy PQC digital signatures.
+Conversely, the Web PKI ecosystem may defer adoption until smaller and more efficient PQC signature algorithms, such as MAYO, UOC, HAWK, or SQISign, become available.

 # Informing Users of PQC Security Compatibility Issues